Judith Leyster: Biography

-Leyster's first known signed works, Serenade and Jolly Topper, are dated 1629, when the artist was twenty years old.
+Leyster's first known signed works, Serenade and Jolly Toper, are dated 1629, when the artist was twenty years old.
 By 1633, she was admitted as a member of the Haarlem Guild of St. Luke.
 Some sources say she was the first woman registered by the Guild; others say it was Sara van Baalbergen in 1631.
-Dozens of other female artists may have been admitted to the Guild of St. Luke during the 17th century; however, since the medium in which they worked was often not listed, it is difficult to determine how many were painters.
+Dozens of other female artists may have been admitted to the Guild of St. Luke during the 17th century; however, since the medium in which they worked was often not listed, so it is difficult to determine how many were painters.
 At the time, artists working in embroidery, pottery painting, metal and wood were included in guilds, and some were included for continuing the work of their deceased husbands.

 It has been suggested that Leyster's Self-Portrait, c.
 1633 (National Gallery of Art, Washington, D.C.), may have been her presentation piece to the Guild.
 This work marks a shift from the rigidity of earlier women's self-portraits toward a more relaxed, dynamic pose.
 It is very relaxed by the standards of other Dutch portraits.
+Leyster depicts herself dressed elegantly, with a formal dark dress, and an elaborate lace collar.
 However, it seems unlikely that she wore such formal clothes when painting in oils, especially the very wide lace collar.
-The clothes she painted herself in was not her typical painting attire, these are not work clothes.
-Leyster depicts herself dressed elegantly, with a formal dark dress, and an elaborate lace collar.
-This decision was nothing new as there was an interest in raising the social status of artists at the time.
-It was common for portrait artists to dress themselves with clothing and ornaments of rank and intellect.
-Leyster was showcasing her status as wealthy and an intellectual.
-Her Self-Portrait was a showcase of her expertise as a genre painter, as we see she is painting a genre painting, and a portrait artist, by the inclusion of herself.
+The formality of her costume was nothing new, as there was an interest in raising the social status of artists at the time.
+It was common for portrait artists to dress themselves in clothing and ornaments of rank and intellect.
+Leyster was showcasing her wealth and intellect as well as her expertise as a genre painter, as we see a fully finished work of a fiddler on the easel in front of her.

 Within two years of entering the Guild, Leyster had taken on three male apprentices.
 Records show that Leyster sued Frans Hals for accepting a student who left her workshop for his without first obtaining the Guild's permission.
-The student's mother paid Leyster four guilders in punitive damages, only half of what Leyster asked for, and Hals settled his part of the lawsuit by paying a three-guilder fine rather than return the apprentice.
+The student's mother paid Leyster four guilders in punitive damages, only half of what Leyster asked for, and Hals settled his part of the lawsuit by paying a three-guilder fine rather than returning the apprentice.
 Leyster herself was fined for not having registered the apprentice with the Guild.
 Following her lawsuit with Frans Hals, Leyster's paintings received greater recognition.